bormaxi8080/osint-timeline/DRAFT.md

 Gigaproxy (Fireprox) is great but has one major downside.
 You can only target a single host at a time: https://github.com/Sprocket-Security/gigaproxy

 Kernel Hardening Checker - A tool for checking the security hardening options of the Linux kernel: https://github.com/a13xp0p0v/kernel-hardening-checker

+Zentrox helps you with the administration of your home server.
+It will provide you with the most important tools for managing your device: https://github.com/Wervice/zentrox#

 ----